This post may contain affiliate links. Please see our disclosure policy.

-These protein brownies are delicious and gooey with a little bit of sea salt on top.
-They taste like chocolate brownies, but are nut free, gluten free, and low sugar.
-You'll love these for an easy no bake snack that has 11 grams of protein per bar.
+These no bake protein brownies are delicious and gooey with a little bit of sea salt on top.
+You’ll love these for an easy no bake snack that has 11 grams of protein per bar.

-Sensitive to chocolate?
-These no bake protein brownies can actually be made with carob!
-If you're sensitive to caffeine or theobromine, it can work as a great substitute with a similar gooey chocolate flavor.
-Prep them to have on hand in the freezer any time you need a snack.
+Nut free, gluten free, and low sugar, these can even be made without chocolate.
+These protein packed snacks can actually be made into carob brownies!
+If you’re sensitive to caffeine or theobromine, it can work as a great substitute with a similar gooey chocolate flavor.

 In a brainstorm of what people missed the most when trying a migraine diet, all I could think of was gooey chocolate brownies.
 But even if chocolate is more of a craving than a trigger food, we still have to be be mindful of blood sugar fluctuations.